Charlize Theron: 2003–2010: Rise to prominence

 In the critically acclaimed drama North Country (2005), Theron played a single mother and an iron mine worker experiencing sexual harassment.
 David Rooney of Variety wrote: "The film represents a confident next step for lead Charlize Theron.
 Though the challenges of following a career-redefining Oscar role have stymied actresses, Theron segues from Monster to a performance in many ways more accomplished [...]
 The strength of both the performance and character anchor the film firmly in the tradition of other dramas about working-class women leading the fight over industrial workplace issues, such as Norma Rae or Silkwood."
 Roger Ebert echoed the same sentiment, calling her "an actress who has the beauty of a fashion model but has found resources within herself for these powerful roles about unglamorous women in the world of men."
 For her performance, she received Academy Award and Golden Globe Award nominations for Best Actress.
 Ms. magazine honoured her for this performance with a feature article in its Fall 2005 issue.
 On 30 September 2005, Theron received a star on the Hollywood Walk of Fame.

 In 2007, Theron played a police detective in the critically acclaimed crime film In the Valley of Elah, and produced and starred as a reckless, slatternly mother in the drama film Sleepwalking, alongside Nick Stahl and AnnaSophia Robb.
 The Christian Science Monitor praised the latter film, commenting that "Despite its deficiencies, and the inadequate screen time allotted to Theron (who's quite good), Sleepwalking has a core of feeling".
 In 2008, Theron starred as a woman who faced a traumatic childhood in the drama The Burning Plain, directed by Guillermo Arriaga and opposite Jennifer Lawrence and Kim Basinger, and played the ex-wife of an alcoholic superhero alongside Will Smith in the superhero film Hancock.
 The Burning Plain found a limited release in US theatres, but grossed $5,267,917 outside the US.
 Hancock made US$624.3 million worldwide.
-Also in 2008, Theron was named the Hasty Pudding Theatricals Woman of the Year, and was asked to be a UN Messenger of Peace by the UN Secretary General Ban Ki-moon.
+Also in 2008, Theron was named the Hasty Pudding Theatricals Woman of the Year, and was asked to be a UN Messenger of Peace by the UN Secretary-General Ban Ki-moon.

-Career hiatus and fluctuations (2009–2016)

 Her film releases in 2009 were the post-apocalyptic drama The Road, in which she briefly appears in flashbacks, and the animated film Astro Boy, providing her voice for a character.
 On 4 December 2009, Theron co-presented the draw for the 2010 FIFA World Cup in Cape Town, South Africa, accompanied by several other celebrities of South African nationality or ancestry.
 During rehearsals she drew an Ireland ball instead of France as a joke at the expense of FIFA, referring to Thierry Henry's handball controversy in the play-off match between France and Ireland.
 The stunt alarmed FIFA enough for it to fear she might do it again in front of a live global audience.